YoungWoong-Cho/YoungWoong-Cho.github.io/_posts/paper_review/2021-09-28-Convolutional_Recurrent_Network_for_Road_Boundary_Extraction.md

 Thus, the authors create **bird-eye view (BEV) representations** of the sensor readings and use them as the input to the system.
 Though not stated explicitely in the paper, a 3D to 2D "flattening" of the point cloud data can be easily done by removing the z-axis.
 Something like `pts_2d = pts_3d[:, :2]`.

 At this point, some might argue: "Wait, how can you just remove a dimension?
 Isn't that kinda... losing some information?"
 Well, it's correct.
 Simply removing the lasts column (which is z-coordinates) will lose some data.
-Therefore, in order to keep our precious 3D information, researchers add extra channel to the input tensor of the LiDAR that accounts for the "height" information.
+Therefore, in order to keep our precious 3D information, we usually add extra channels to the input tensor of the LiDAR that accounts for the "height" information.